Crafting Effective Interview Scorecards for Hiring

 If you have ever sat in a debrief where five interviewers each scored a candidate 4 out of 5 on 'communication' and then disagreed violently about whether to hire them, you have experienced the central problem of unstructured interviewing: the scores are a vocabulary, not a measurement.
-Fixing this is one of the highest-leverage things a talent team can do, and it does not require a $100k vendor — it requires discipline.
+Fixing this is one of the highest-leverage things a talent team can do, and it does not require an expensive enterprise vendor — it requires discipline.

 Why most scorecards are theatre